Briiqn/TuxClicker/README.md

 https://briqn.me/TuxClicker.png

 _________________________________
-How Do I See My CPS
+# How Do I See My CPS?

 Run it via the terminal lol